Do good social network

 Challenge sub feeds and improved explore

-We looked at what course platforms offered that we didn't.
+Most importantly for new version, we looked at what course platforms offered that we didn't.
 Key ideas: preview with reviews, clear day-by-day structure, creator profiles with tipping, progress tracking, and richer formats like video and stories.
 All broken into quick steps around small wins.
 We prototyped with creators to test what resonated.

-We looked at what course platforms offered that we didn't.
-Key ideas: preview with reviews, clear day-by-day structure, creator profiles with tipping, progress tracking, and richer formats like video and stories.
-All broken into quick steps around small wins.
-We prototyped with creators to test what resonated.
+For the new concept, we studied what course platforms did better than us: previews with reviews, clear day-by-day structure, creator profiles with tipping, progress tracking, and richer formats like vertical video and stories – all broken into quick steps around small wins.
+We prototyped those ideas with creators to see what resonated.

-We looked at what course platforms offered that we didn't.
+Most importantly for new version, we looked at what course platforms offered that we didn't.
 Key ideas: preview with reviews, clear day-by-day structure, creator profiles with tipping, progress tracking, and richer formats like video and stories.
 All broken into quick steps around small wins.
 We prototyped with creators to test what resonated.

 Modular course-like challenges based on creators' requests